joshgerdes/jekyll-uno/_posts/2021-12-29-day-in-the-life-of-a-tech-lead.md

 * Agile is about speed to adapt, not velocity
 * Log what's useful, monitor what matters, alert on what's actionable
 * Empower others while making sure that everything is auditable, standardised.
+* We live in a VUCA (Volatile, Uncertain, Complexity, Ambiguity) world, you will never see perfect.

 The views above are my own, but shout out to [Teal Unicorn](https://tealunicorn.com/ "Teal Unicorn"){:target="_blank"} for independent consulting on Ways of Working, Continuous improvement; I attended a few of their workshops on ways of working, consulting, and it helped me take a step back and look at what this kind of mindset may look like, or should be and current blockers.